Step 3—coordination phase (1 August – 10 September)

 - You do not have an admission offer for at least 1 application.

 - Any applications with a lower priority are excluded from the application procedure.

-Scenario 1: If you receive at least 1 admission offer by or on24 February, you will be admitted to the offer with the highest priority.
+Scenario 1: If you receive at least 1 admission offer by or on 22 February, you will be admitted to the offer with the highest priority.
 An acceptance letter will be issued on 24 February.

-Scenario 2: If you do not receive any admission offers during the coordination phase by or on 24 February, you will receive a rejection letter for all of your applications - most likely on 25 February.
+Scenario 2: If you do not receive any admission offers during the coordination phase by or on 22 February, you will receive a rejection letter for all of your applications on 24 February.